hpssjellis/tensorflowjs-bvh/save-video/README.md

-Just wondered if I could get a broaser to save the video feed
+Just wondered if I could get a browser to save the video feed

 using this fiddle